lmielke/joringels/Readme.md

 # Joringels manages your secrets across multiple VMs.
-## NOTE: Joringels assumes, that your source and target VMs are un-compromized.
+- NOTE: Joringels assumes, that your source and target VMs are un-compromized.
-## NOTE: ONLY serve secrets via http inside a protected local network
+- NOTE: ONLY serve secrets via http inside a protected local network
+- Currently keepass is the only supported secret source

 ## What joringels does
-- serve data_safes to single instance as decrypted files or to multiple instances as local http socket
+- serve data_safes to a single target system using decrypted files (usually dev environment)
-- NOTE: joringels will create a .ssp directory next to your .ssh directory to manage secrets
+- NOTE: uses a .ssp directory next to your .ssh directory to manage secrets
+- serve data_safes to multiple instances simultaneously using local http socket
 - manage and maintain your secrets in a save location i.e. keepass
 - create data_safes (bundles of secrets) using combined entries in your secret source
 - extract and upload your data_safes as encrpyted files to multiple server simultaneously

 ## Download and install
-NOTE: python3.9 and higher
+python3.9 +
 ### Download
 - git clone https://gitlab.com/larsmielke2/joringels.git
 - you might want to: git remote rm origin